ctb/twill-legacy/docs/commands.rst

    an index into the list or forms on the page (i.e. form 1 is the first form on the page).

-Here is the pseudocode for how `formvalue` and `submit` figure out what form field to use (function `twill.browser.form_field`)::
+Here is the pseudocode for how `form_value` and `submit` figure out what form field to use (function `twill.browser.form_field`)::

-   search current form for control name with exact match to fieldname;
+   search current form for control name with exact match to field_name;
    if single (unique) match, select.

-   if no match, convert fieldname into a number and use as an index, if possible.
+   if no match, convert field_name into a number and use as an index, if possible.

-   if no match, search current form for control name with regex match to fieldname; if single (unique) match, select.
+   if no match, search current form for control name with regex match to field_name; if single (unique) match, select.

    if *still* no match, look for exact matches to submit-button values. if single (unique) match, select.

 Here is the pseudocode for `submit`::

-   if a form was _not_ previously selected by formvalue:
+   if a form was _not_ previously selected by form_value:
       if there's only one form on the page, select it. otherwise, fail.

    if a field is not explicitly named:
-      if a submit button was "clicked" with formvalue, use it. otherwise, use the first submit button on the form, if any.
+      if a submit button was "clicked" with form_value, use it. otherwise, use the first submit button on the form, if any.
    otherwise:
-      find the field using the same rules as formvalue
+      find the field using the same rules as form_value

    finally, if a button has been picked, submit using it;
    otherwise, submit without using a button